NethermindEth/agentic.city/gitwise/README.md

 - AI-powered understanding of code changes
 - Imperative mood and concise descriptions

+### 🚀 Pull Request Creation
+- Create PRs with AI-generated titles and descriptions
+- Automatically generate comprehensive PR descriptions from your changes
+- Support for custom base branches and remote repositories
+- Override AI-generated content with custom titles and descriptions
+- Seamless integration with GitHub through the GitHub CLI

 ### 📜 Advanced Git History
 - Explore commit history with AI summaries
 - Start from any git reference (branch, tag, or commit)